 During the first three months of 2009, the Columbia, South Carolina, office market remained relatively stable amidst the continued economic downturn in the US economy.
-Although it is reported that the United States has been in a recession for the past twelve months, it is positive news that the Columbia office market only began to show signs of decreased growth in the first quarter of 2009.
-It has long been known that Columbia is fairly insulated from national recessions due to the stability of Fort Jackson, USC, state government and other economic drivers.
+Although it is reported that the United States has been in a recession for the past twelve months, the Columbia office market only started showing signs of decreased growth in the first quarter of 2009.
+It has long been known that Columbia is fairly insulated from national recessions due to the stability of Fort Jackson, the University of South Carolina, state government and other economic drivers.
 Yet in the current recession, many weaknesses can be felt even in the areas which normally stabilize the market.

 Download the full report

 For more information, including the market summary statistics, download the full research report.Download report